 Time will be allotted for post-docs to complete necessary paperwork: progress notes, termination summaries, referrals, etc.

-Participation on Training Committee and other SCS committees (varies)
+Participation on Training Committee and other UChicago Student Wellness committees (varies)

 Post-docs can assist the coordinator of psychology training in reviewing application materials and selecting trainees for the following academic year.